ponycode/mongoose-map-reduce-profit/README.md

 ## Testing Map Reduce Jobs

 This plugin adds a `debugIncrementalMapReduceJob` function to your models.
 Test a job by calling `debugIncrementalMapReduceJob` with the proper job name.
+Be sure you have already defined your jobs by the time your try to test one.

 ```
 Task.debugIncrementalMapReduceJob( "job1", function( error, results ){